-One of the survey specific reports you can pull from EHQ reporting is the Codified Survey report which exports as an Excel file.
+One of the survey specific reports you can pull from EngagementHQ reporting is the Codified Survey report which exports as an Excel file.

 This file contains a User ID which you can, potentially, use to identify multiple submissions from the same anonymous participant.
 Let us explain what this is and what it can do.